datahub-project/datahub/docs/managed-datahub/observe/data-contract.md

 :::note Create Data Contracts via UI
-Please note that when creating a Data Contract via UI, the Freshness, Schema, and Data Quality assertions are expected to have been created already.
+When creating a Data Contract via UI, the Freshness, Schema, and Data Quality assertions must be created first.
 :::
 4. Now you can see it in the UI.